w3c/wai-intro-atag/content/education.md

 ## The Accessibility Standard to Help You

-Your learning management system (LMS) is an "authoring tool" that people use to create course content.
+Your learning management system (LMS) is sometimes called an "authoring tool" because people use it to author or create course content.

 There is an international standard to help you meet accessibility needs: **Authoring Tool Accessibility Guidelines (ATAG)**.
 ATAG is developed by the W3C Web Accessibility Initiative ([WAI](/WAI/)).